axoflow/axosyslog-core-docs/content/filterx/operator-reference.md

 left-operand ?? right-operand
 ```

-You can use it to define a default value, or to handle errors in your filterx statements: if evaluating the left-side operand returns an error, the right-side operand is evaluated instead.
+You can use it to define a default value, or to handle errors in your FilterX statements: if evaluating the left-side operand returns an error, the right-side operand is evaluated instead.

 For example, if a key of a JSON object doesn't exist for every message, you can set it to a default value: